dsccommunity/iSCSIDsc/README.md

 * **TargetName**: Specifies the name of the iSCSI target.
 Required.
 * **InitiatorIds**: Specifies the iSCSI initiator identifiers (IDs) to which the iSCSI target is assigned.
 Required.
 * **Paths**: Specifies the path of the virtual hard disk (VHD) files that are associated with the Server Target.
 Required.
+* **iSNSServer**: Specifies an iSNS Server to register this Server Target with.
+Optional.

 ## iSCSI Initiator Resources
 ### ciSCSIInitiator